MicrosoftDocs/Viva/Viva/solutions/viva-goals-healthy-okr-program/okr-examples.md

 **Key Result:** Reduce number of support tickets from 120/month to 30/month

-**Key Result:** Reduce number of steps in check out process from 9 to 6
+**Key Result:** Reduce number of steps in check-out process from 9 to 6

 **Key Result:** Increase user time spent on site from 2:37 per session to 3:45 per session